Ardakilic/euromessage-php/README.md

 $config = require('./config.php'); // or from env, etc. Should respect the example configuration
 $euromessage = new Euromessage\Client($config);
 $memberData = [
-    'key' => 'KeyID', // Unique identifier for the service 'value' => 'Value',
+    'key' => 'KEY_ID', // Unique identifier for the service
+    'value' => 'Value',
     'demographic' => [ // Depends on your account's configuration
         'E-Posta' => 'john@doe.com',